SMSpp-Project/smspp-project/PolyhedralFunctionBlock/README.md

 modules, and in particular for `PolyhedralFunction` and `PolyhedralFunctionBlock`.

-A makefile is also provided that builds the executable inluding the `BundleSOlver` module and all its dependencies, in particular `MILPSolver` (and, obviously, the core SMS++ library).
+A makefile is also provided that builds the executable including the `BundleSolver` module and all its dependencies, in particular `MILPSolver` (and, obviously, the core SMS++ library).